Mark 1

 Jesus came into Simon Peter’s house and found his mother-in-law sick in bed with a high fever, Luke 4:38.
 He spoke to her, raised her up, and the fever left her.
 She then began waiting on Jesus and the disciples.
 He also healed many others who were brought to Him.

-Several features of Jesus’ healings are noteworthy:
+Several features of Jesus’ healings are noteworthy.

 1. He healed immediately, with no delay.

-2. He healed everyone who came to Him regardless of their disease.
-Matthew 8:16-17 / Luke 4:40-41.
+2. He healed everyone who came to Him regardless of their disease, Matthew 8:16-17 / Luke 4:40-41.

 3. He healed so completely that Simon’s mother-in-law was able to get up and start waiting on them.

-After a fever breaks, it normally takes a few days for a person to recover his strength.
+After a fever breaks, it normally takes a few days for a person to recover their strength.
 Jesus’ healings put people back as if they had never had their disabilities in the first place!

 4. Jesus sought to avoid publicity.